rakshitnarang018/CampusVoyager/README.md

 ## 🛍️ Overview

-**Hellum Campus Tour Bot** is an intelligent physical robot designed to give campus tours autonomously.
+**Camous Voyager** is an intelligent physical robot designed to give campus tours autonomously.
 Whether you're a new student, a guest, or a prospective visitor, this bot offers **real-time conversational assistance**, **location-aware guidance**, and **autonomous movement** across the campus.

 ---